baasbox/docs/RestAPI/file.rst

 -  User must have the right to read the file

 **Description**: Returns the attached data related to a given file.
-IE: returns the JSON object sent when the file was been created.
+IE: returns the JSON object sent when the file has been created.

 **Parameters**: